Business Loans for Bad Credit

 - Annual percentage rate.
 Your APR is the interest rate you pay on your loan annually.

 - Down payment.
-While down payment requirements vary from lender to lender, the average amount a borrower will need to invest when taking out a loan is 25 percent.
-In certain instances, a small business loan down payment may be covered by collateral.
+While down payment requirements vary between lenders, the average amount a borrower will need to invest when taking out a loan is 25%.
+Some loans allow you to use collateral as your down payment.

 - Origination fee.
 An origination fee is a charge for processing a new small business loan.
 Some lenders waive the origination fee, while others incorporate the fee into the overall loan balance.